ShreyeshArangath/SWE1-Project/README.md

 java -jar "/Users/shreyesh/NetBeansProjects/SWE1-Project/dist/SWE1-Project.jar"
 ```
 The JAR file is included as part of the submission.
+Please head over to `SWE1-Project/dist/SWE1-Project.jar` to access the JAR file and run the code.

 Otherwise, download netbeans and import the project.

 ## Assumptions